 Parole releases an inmate from imprisonment, but under supervision.
 In contrast, probation allows a person to remain within society with the oversight of an officer in lieu of jail time.
 To search whether someone is on probation, the following steps can be taken.

-State Level: In understanding, if a person in Oregon is on probation, there’s an effective way to find out.
+State Level: Interested parties can reliably confirm a person’s probation status in Oregon.
+In understanding, if a person in the state is on probation, there’s an effective way to find out.
 The method involves using the VISOR portal – introduced by the Oregon Department of Corrections.
 Search can be done by typing in the full name of the individual.

 If unsure of the full name, citizens can type in the first three letters from both the first and last name separated by space to search for the probationer.